Devking/KotlinMaven/README.md

 This command (what they call a *Maven goal*) will create a directory for your project, with the name that you have specified for your artifact id.
 Once it's generated, navigate to that directory.
+In my case, I've called the artifact id as `tutorial`, and you can find the `tutorial` project directory I've generated in this repository.

 It's good to familiarize yourself with the project structure that has been created within this directory.
 The most important thing to take note of is the